ORE Board of Directors

 Onion River Exchange – Financial Reports (including the annual IRS Form 990)

-Board Meetings are held on the 4th Thursday of the month, in the evening.
 All ORE Time bank members are welcome to attend the monthly board meetings.
 If you would like to attend (click here) to send us a message.